Rakeshkumar-7/cephalogram-landmarks-detection/README.md

-# Cephalogram Landmark Detection with Coordinate Attention Module
+# Cephalogram Landmark Detection using Coordinate Attention Module

 This repository contains the code, output of our project as well as the report, survey (DA-1 and survey paper draft), presentation.
 Read below for more info